-The sales layer identifies a number of improved sales used in the valuer's sales analysis and the changes to CIV.
+The sales layer identifies several improved sales used in the valuer's sales analysis and the changes to CIV.

 F.4 Level of value map

 A level of value map shows the site value rate per hectare or square metre.
 The ranges selected depend on the range of values within the data.